rimutaka/posts/lambda-url-with-cloudfront/cloudfront-guide.md

 There are two possible downsides to this type of invocation:

-1. you cannot use a custom domain - it has to be an AWS-generated URL like `https://mq75dt64puwxk3u6gjw2rhak4m0bcmmi.lambda-url.us-east-1.on.aws`
+1. you cannot use a custom domain
-2. There is no server-side caching
+2. no server-side caching

 Calling your lambdas via CloudFront solves both of these issues.

-### Special considerations
+### Configuration complexity

 There is quite a bit of configuration to be done upfront to make a Lambda function work with CloudFront: